 We chose Kutai National Park to see the great wild apes and spent three days and two nights there.
 About 600 wild orangutans (sometimes spelled oran utans) live throughout Kutai National Park, with 30 within 5 square kilometers ( 2 sq. miles) of the lodge.
 Though the population of the park decreased sharply in the early 2000s, recent data shows the number has been growing to about 2,000.
 Indeed, new babies are born every year, each female bringing a new baby every seven years.

 During our stay, we had the chance to see orangutans every time we went on a hike.
 We were thrilled to see our first orangutang, and could not believe our luck at each new encounter.
 They even came to the compound, where we saw one two mornings in a row.

-The families change their location every day, as they like to stay in clean nests every night.
+Interesting facts about orangutans: the families change their location every day, as they like to stay in a clean nest every night.
 So every day, every hike, you need to search for the groups again.

 The other family was quieter and did not mind our presence.
 Instead, we enjoyed a ballet performance from the young baby.
 That little one was a definite character, and we loved watching him interact with his mum.